livepeer/verification-classifier/scripts/README.md

 This script takes an input folder containing 1080p renditions and will encode them with the params in the metadata leaving them in the specified output folder.

-A sample of usaage is:
+A sample of usage is:

 ```
 python enconde_renditions.py -i /path/to/1080pRenditions -o /path/to/renditions -m /path/to/metadatafile